This post may contain affiliate links and ads. Read our disclosure policy here.

 You might think that the only things worth shopping for during back to school sales are the items that the teacher puts on those school supply lists.
 But it turns out, back to school sales are actually the perfect time to stock up on other household items, often at rock bottom prices.
 Here are the Best Things to Buy During Back to School Sales!

 It’s usually right around the 4th of July (which just so happens to be the BEGINNING of summer break for many schools here in Southeast PA), when you enter the local big box or dollar store to find….
 BACK TO SCHOOL SUPPLIES.
 That’s right, the last bus has barely dropped off their last load of students and already store shelves are buckling under crayons, folders and highlighters!
-I always feel the need to ignore these supplies and carry on with the rest of my summer!
+I almost always feel the need to ignore these supplies and carry on with the rest of my summer!

 Plan to hit the stores EARLY in the season, even if it’s the last thing you want to think about right now.